 Recovery Management allows you to quickly and easily back up your files and restore them if the originals are lost, damaged or deleted.

-- 1. From Start, select Care Center then Recovery Management. - 2.
+- 1. From Start, select Care Center in All apps list then Recovery Management. - 2.
 Select the Backup tab and click Get started for Create backup to open the Backup window.